ghiscoding/angular-validation/readme.md

 Locales (languages)
 --------------------
 Locales are simply sets of language defined in external JSON files, we can easily add any new language as extra files without affecting the behaviour of the angular directive.
 You could even change displayed language on the fly, well of course the error message will be reflected only after field value is re-evaluated.
+You of course have to include the `angular-translate` library and configure it, see [Include it in your Project](#project)
 ```javascript
 // define a key, could be on the fly with a button or a menu link
 var key = 'fr';